0xPixelNinja/dhcp-rest-api/CONFIGURATION.md

 # Path to the ISC DHCP configuration file
 DHCP_CONF_PATH=/etc/dhcp/dhcpd.conf

+# Path to the ISC DHCP interfaces configuration file
+INTERFACES_CONF_PATH=/etc/default/isc-dhcp-server

 # Secret token for API authentication
 TOKEN_SECRET=your-secret-token

-# Path to the interfaces configuration file
-# By default, the interface configuration is located at /etc/default/isc-dhcp-server
-INTERFACES_CONF_PATH=/etc/default/isc-dhcp-server
+# Optional: DHCP service name (if needed for service reloads)
+DHCP_SERVICE_NAME=isc-dhcp-server
 ```

 ### Explanation

 - **DHCP_CONF_PATH:**
   The file path to your ISC DHCP configuration file.
-The default is `/etc/dhcp/dhcpd.conf`, which is used by the ISC DHCP server to specify on which hosts it should listen.

 - **TOKEN_SECRET:**
   A secret token used to secure all API endpoints.
 Ensure you choose a strong token.

 - **INTERFACES_CONF_PATH:**
   The file path for the network interfaces configuration.
-The default is `/etc/default/isc-dhcp-server`, which is used by the ISC DHCP server to specify on which interfaces it should listen.

 ## Updating Configuration